 I was angry at the system, became passionate about real dog health and healing in a more natural way.
-I began reading everything I could get my hands.
-Two years later (in 2007) the Three Little Pitties website for dog health was born.
-I continue to read, take classes, go to webinars, watch videos - anything I can to continue learning and I've been helping dogs through their owners ever since.
+I changed their diet and began reading everything I could get my hands.
+I attended webinars, took classes, watched videos . . . and then in 2007 the Three Little Pitties website for dog health was born and I've been helping dogs through their owners ever since.

 By the way, I haven't seen a flea in years.

 What can you do?
 Learn about the following:

 It's hard to learn and do everything overnight.
 Like my naturopath told me over 20 years ago, "Andrea, we are creatures of habit.
 Take baby steps in the direction you want to go and they will add up."

 She was (and still is) an awesome coach for my health and I don't know if I could have done it without her so now I'm offering to be your dog health coach.